 The girl abruptly ripped herself out from Conta’s hold and ran over to Maria’s side.
 Clinging to Maria tightly, the girl cowered, shivered, trembled.
-Conta extended her hand out to the girl in slight confusion.
+Conta held her hand out to the girl in slight confusion.

 Maria blinked down at the girl with the same confusion before glancing up at Conta.
 “What is wrong, my dear?
 Is it the gun?
 They are not very elegant, yes, but—”

 “I-I saw,” the girl stammered, gripping her conductor glasses tightly with one hand.
 “A-As soon as I touched her, I-I saw…” She dragged off her glasses and pulled herself closer.
 “I-It was white, Maria.
 White.”